 Figure 4: LTC1659 Internal Structure

-During the first testing phase, the instrument amplifier used was the INAx126.
-Because the device was not rail-to-rail, it was not accurate enough.
 Because the resistance change of the touch resistor has a very small range, this paired with a less accurate in-amp did not work.
 For the first prototype, the In-Amp picked is the INA333.
 It is a rail-to-rail instrument amplifier and is rather accurate.
 Figure 5 illustrates the internal structure of the INA333.

 Figure 5: INA333 Internal Structure